CyrusNajmabadi/lang-design/DictionaryExpressions.md

 ### Open question 4

 Should we take a very restrictive view of `KeyValuePair<,>`?
 Specifically, should we allow only that exact type?
-Or should we allow any types with an implicit conversion to that type.
+Or should we allow any types with an implicit conversion to that type?
 For example:

 ```c#
 struct Pair<X, Y>